Background Jobs and Scheduled Tasks in Node.js

 Over five articles, we've covered:

-- DDD module architecture — generator scaffolding, shared patterns, DI tokens
+- Module architecture — generator scaffolding, shared patterns, DI tokens

 - Query parsing & pagination — Column-based configs, baseCondition, the evolution across framework versions